uPortal-Project/uPortal-start/docs/en/database/mariadb.md

 hibernate.connection.validationQuery=select 1
 hibernate.dialect = org.apereo.portal.utils.MySQL5InnoDBCompressedDialect
 ```
-You should copy/paste this configuration for each customized database portlet/uPortal context [see global datasource documentation](index.md#step-5-specific-portlet-uportal-database-configuration-optional)
+You should copy/paste this configuration for each customized database portlet/uPortal context [see global datasource documentation](README.md#step-5-specific-portlet--uportal-database-configuration-optional)

+**NOTE:** From mariaDB 10.1.35 using the Dialect `org.apereo.portal.utils.MySQL5InnoDBCompressedDialect` is not needed anymore if you configured your mariaDB server with the [default row_format](mariadb.md#step-1-mariadb-server-setup)

 ## Step 4 : Initialization of the Database
 ```shell